 - ¼ cup water, warmed (not more than 120ºF)

-- 2 tbs softened butter (at room temp) plus more for brushing
+- 2 tablespoons softened butter (at room temp or melted) plus more for brushing

 Instructions

-- Preheat oven to 350ºF.
-Mix all dry ingredients in the bowl of a stand mixer with the hook attachment.
-Add butter, coconut oil, milk and water.
-Mix at low speed for 5 minutes.
-Dough should be a ball that can be removed from the bowl.
+- Add dry ingredients to the bowl of a stand mixer with the hook attachment and mix.
+Add wet ingredients and mix at low speed for 5 minutes or until dough forms a ball that can be removed from the bowl.

 - Transfer dough to a lightly floured surface.
-Cut into 10 equal pieces and roll each piece into a ball.
-Allow balls to sit for 10 minutes.
+Form into a log, cut into 10 equal pieces and roll each piece into a ball.
+Allow balls to sit for 10 minutes, for a short rise.

-- Place a small bowl of softened butter (about 3 tablespoons) and a pastry brush on your work surface.
-Using a rolling pin, roll each ball flat (about 7 inches diameter and ¼-1/8 inch thick).
-Rub a thin layer of softened butter over the surface of each piece of dough, using a brush or your fingers.
-Fold dough in half.
-Rub a layer of butter over the top surface.
-Fold again.
-Place onto a lightly greased jellyroll pan.
-Repeat with remaining pieces.
+- Place a pastry brush and a small bowl of softened or melted butter (about 3 tablespoons) on your work surface.
+Using a rolling pin, roll a dough ball flat (about 7 inches diameter and about ¼ inch thick).
+Brush with a thin layer of softened butter and fold in half.
+Brush top surface with butter and fold in half again.
+Place on prepared pan.
+Repeat with remaining dough pieces.

-- When all the balls are rolled, buttered, shaped and on the pan, let them sit for 10 minutes.
-After a ten minute rise, use the tips of your fingers to make four light impressions in each triangle of bread.
-It keeps the bread from puffing up too much in the oven.
+- When all the balls are rolled, buttered, shaped and on the pan, let them sit for 10 minutes to rise.
+Then, with your fingertips, press down to make four light impressions in each triangle of dough.
+This step keeps the dough from puffing up too much in the oven.

-- Bake them in the center of the preheated oven for 15-20 mins, until they are lightly browned.
-Remove from the oven and brush the rolls with a bit more butter.
+- Bake for 15-20 mins, until puffed up and lightly browned.
+Remove from oven and brush with a bit more butter.
 Serve warm or allow to cool and store in an airtight container for a day or two.
 (They are best served fresh)

-- See notes below for Jerk fish sandwich recipe.
+- See notes below for the Jerk fish sandwich recipe.

 Notes

-Make Jerk Fish Sandwiches on Coco Bread (serves 5) Mix ½ cup mayonnaise with 1 teaspoon store-bought jerk spice.
+- Make Jerk Fish Sandwiches on Coco Bread (serves 5): Mix ½ cup mayonnaise with 1 teaspoon store-bought jerk spice.
 Brush grill grates or cast iron grill pan with oil and preheat to medium-high.
-Brush 5 6-oz snapper, Mahi-mahi or tilapia fillets on both sides with olive oil and sprinkle generously with salt and pepper.
+Brush 5 6-oz red snapper, gray snapper, Mahi-mahi or tilapia fillets on both sides with olive oil and sprinkle generously with salt and pepper.
 Grill fish 3-4 minutes per side, until cooked through.
-Open the coco bread and spread jerk mayo on the inside bottom and top, add a lettuce leave, a tomato slice and the fish.
-Enjoy!
+Open the coco bread and spread jerk mayo on the inside surfaces.
+Add a lettuce leaf, a tomato slice and a piece of grilled fish.
+Fold the coco bread back over the fish and enjoy!

 - Prep Time: 40 mins